endernac/CV-Final-Project/README.md

 1. Homography loading (from corresponding VIRAT file, or manualy input after selection from computer)
 2. Detection loop (with calibration during the first frame with people)

+Currently, the camera pose calculation is set up such that the angle under 90 degrees should be chosen.